 Thanks to Hillsdale College I do have access to a fair digital reference.
-Paul’s loss reminded me of Churchill’s tribute to Arthur Balfour in Great Contemporaries.
+Paul’s loss sent me there to find Churchill’s tribute to Arthur Balfour in Great Contemporaries.
 Here again Paul taught me something new.
 I searched for “shivered into fragments,” thinking the words had only appeared in the Balfour piece.
 In fact, it was a favorite Churchill phrase.
 Anyway, anent Balfour and Courtenay, the great man’s words apply equally:

 Amid universal goodwill and widespread affection he celebrated triumphantly his eightieth birthday.
 But thereafter hungry Time began to revenge itself upon one who had so long disdained its menace….
 I saw with grief the approaching departure, and—for all human purposes—extinction, of a being high uplifted above the common run.
 As I observed him regarding with calm, firm and cheerful gaze the approach of Death, I felt how foolish the Stoics were to make such a fuss about an event so natural and so indispensable to mankind.
 But I felt also the tragedy which robs the world of all the wisdom and treasure gathered in a great man’s life and experience, and hands the lamp to some impetuous and untutored stripling, or lets it fall shivered into fragments upon the ground.